 Mandy Tibbey, Barrister, 8th Floor Wentworth Chambers

 Mandy Tibbey, of 8th floor, Wentworth Chambers, was a solicitor from July 1987 and was called to the Bar in February 2004.
 She has an equity/commercial practice including Wills, probate, family provision, trusts and other equity litigation, has extensive civil litigation experience and is a contributing author to Thomsons Civil Practice and Procedure.
 She is also a Senior Legal Member of NCAT and decides matters involving guardianship, financial management, powers of attorney, discrimination and commercial and consumer matters.
-She serves as the Chancellor of Riverina Diocese of the Anglican Church of Australia and as a member of the Executive of the NSW Ecumenical Council.
 Her degrees, B. Juris, LLB and LLM are from UNSW.